Logo

 Opening a new revolving credit account, such as a credit card, can increase your total available credit.
 However, keep in mind that a new card may carry an annual fee and could increase the temptation to spend, racking up debt and increasing—rather than helping—your utilization rate.

-If you have a credit card you’re considering closing, you may want to keep it open to maintain more available credit.
+If you have a credit card you’re considering closing, you may want to keep it open to maintain your available credit limit to potentially have a lower utilization rate.

-You could even use the card for a small monthly bill and turn on autopay to ensure on-time payments and avoid account closure due to inactivity.
-Or, set a calendar reminder to use the card every few months (and another one to pay it off).
+You could use the card for a small monthly bill and turn on autopay to ensure on-time payments and avoid account closure due to inactivity.
+Or, set a calendar reminder to use the card every few months (and another one to pay it down).

 Credit card issuers may report accounts to the credit bureaus under both the primary and authorized users’ names.
-As an authorized user, you could benefit from having the additional available credit.
+As an authorized user, you could benefit from having the additional available credit limit.

-But keep in mind: As an authorized user, you’re also giving up some control.
+Keep in mind, as an authorized user, you’re also giving up some control.
 For instance, if the primary cardholder generates a high utilization rate, it could show up on your credit report as well.
-If they fail to make on time payments, your credit scores could also suffer.
+If they fail to make on time payments, your credit scores could also be impacted.

 There are two ways a personal loan might lower your credit utilization rate.